How will you remember David Silva once he’s retired?

 The strawberry-blonde Belgian looks for Hollywood passes while Silva acts as the metronome.

-And Silva’s unwavering consistency that has made him such an important player for City over the last seven and three quarter seasons.
+And Silva’s unwavering consistency has made him such an important player for City over the last seven and three quarter seasons.

 Only once has he played fewer than 40 games in a season (all comps) since arriving in England.